 A cosmetics business specialising in make-up.

 An in-depth buyer persona has revealed that the average customer is female, aged between 35-50, living in suburban areas.

 Analysis of the way consumers navigate the brand’s website reveals that they spend lots of time browsing lipstick colours.
 They often click on multiple shades, followed by high basket abandonment.

 This suggests colours are not easily discernible.
 Perhaps more is needed to show shades in a more accessible way.

 Example: Cosmetics Company Bedrock/Spin-Off Content – Online Video Tutorial

 The Bedrock Content:

-Choosing the right lipstick shade for your skin-tone, perhaps including model images, videos and how-to tutorials.
+The essential guide to choosing the right lipstick shade for your skin-tone, including model images, videos and how-to tutorials.

 How-to videos, make-up artist top tips, different shades within a particular grouping, lip-liner advice, catwalk trends, seasonal trends, celebrity looks, day-to-night styling… and many more!

-If you need support to develop your brand or content pillars, then please get in touch.
+If you need support to develop your brand or content pillars, then please get in touch with The William Agency.